The Roos Parish website seeks to provide useful information and news for residents of Roos, Tunstall, Hilston and Owstwick and others.

 The main funding round for 2020 closes at the end of March.

 However, Applications for funding of projects or individual items costing less than £500 may be made at any time throughout the year via the Community Chest

 The funding round will for 2020 will close at the end of the month

 NOTE: Applications for funding of projects or individual items costing less than £500 may be made at any time throughout the year via the Community Chest

 Roos Wind Farm (operated by RES - Renewable Energy Systems)

-The Hedon Shuttle - A new pilot bus service CB 3 is now running from Burton Pidsea and Roos to Hedon.
-See downloads for the timetable.
+The Hedon Shuttle - Bus Service CB 3 currently runs from Burton Pidsea and Roos to Hedon.